manelpuig/rUBot_gopigo_ws/Documentation/0_gopigo_setup.md

 #### **2.1.2.
 Using VS Code remote connection**
 To connect your computer to the robot using VS Code remote connection:
 - You need the latest version (1.75.1).
-- First time you will need to connect the rock-board to internet with ethernet cable ti install some capabilities.

 Install the extensions:
 - Remote development